A comparative study of Higgs boson production from vector-boson fusion: Theoretical inputs and computational tools

 The \PWG{}~\cite{Frixione:2007vw,Alioli:2010xd} is a general framework for implementing NLO calculations that can be matched to parton showers using the POWHEG method~\cite{Nason:2004rx}.
 Higgs production in \VBF is implemented in the {\tt VBF\_H} code~\cite{Nason:2009ai}.

 In this study we also consider the Higgsstrahlung background process, which is simulated using the {\tt ZH} and {\tt WH} generators~\cite{Luisoni:2013cuh}\footnote{A more recent version of the {\tt HW} and {\tt HZ} generators (with leptonic $W/Z$ decay), which also includes EW corrections, is implemented in the {\tt POWHEG BOX RES} framework~\cite{Granata:2017iod}.}, that have been modified to perform the hadronic decay of the $Z$ and of the $W$ boson.
 To get the correct matrix elements for the leading order hadronic $V=Z,W$ decay, we include the correct color factor $N_c$ in the squared amplitudes and we modify the vector and axial couplings in the decay if $V$ is the $Z$ boson.
-Due to the fact that $V$ is a colorless object, there is no interference between NLO QCD corrections in production, which are already implemented, and those in decay, which amount to
+Due to the fact that $V$ is a colorless object, there is no interference between NLO QCD corrections in production, which are already implemented, and those in decay, so once the integral over the radiation phase space is performed, the additional $\mathcal{O}(\alpha)$ contribution to the cross section, differential in the kinematics of the underlying Born configuration $\Phi_b$, is

-once the integral over the radiation phase space is performed.
-Thus, we include the term in Eq.~\eqref{eq:NLOdec} in the event weight so that we reproduce the full inclusive NLO calculation.
+Thus, we include the term in Eq.~\eqref{eq:NLOdec} in the event weight (\emph{i.e.} in the $\tilde{B}$ function in POWHEG language) so that we reproduce the full inclusive (respect to additional QCD radiation) NLO calculation.
 Since we do not modify the matrix elements for the real corrections, only initial-state radiation from the production process is generated.
-However, once we match our generator to the \HW{} angular-ordered parton shower (or to the \PY{} shower), that contains matrix element corrections~(MEC) in the $V$ decay, also the hardest emission in decay is generated using the exact real matrix element, rather than the collinear approximation.
-Thus, to have an ``effective" \PWG{} NLOPS generator for \VH with hadronic decay, it is sufficient to include the contribution in Eq.~\eqref{eq:NLOdec} in the weight of the event, which must be showered with a parton shower that implements matrix element corrections.
+However, once we match our generator to the \HW{} angular-ordered parton shower (or to the \PY{} shower), that contains matrix element corrections~(MEC) in the $V$ decay, also the hardest emission in decay is generated using the exact real matrix element, rather than the approximate shower kernel.
+Thus, to have an ``effective" \PWG{} NLOPS generator for \VH with hadronic decay, it is sufficient to include the contribution in Eq.~\eqref{eq:NLOdec} in the weight of the event, which must be showered with a parton shower that implements matrix element corrections: in this way, the event weight is identical to the NLO cross section differential in the undelying Born kinematics and the hardest emission from the production process and from the $V$ decay is described using the exact matrix element.